 The following income statement and balance sheet data were derived from the consolidated financial statements of the Company.
 The consolidated financial statements of the Company for each of the fiscal years ended December 31, 1996, 1995, 1994 and 1993 and June 30, 1993 and 1992 have been audited by Arthur Andersen LLP.
 Effective December 31, 1993, the Company changed its fiscal year end from June 30 to December 31.
 The consolidated financial statements of the Company for the three months ended March 29, 1997 and March 30, 1996 are unaudited; however, in the Company's opinion, they reflect all adjustments, consisting only of normal recurring items, necessary for a fair presentation of the financial position and results of operations for such periods.
 The results for the three months ended March 29, 1997 are not necessarily indicative of the results to be expected for the full year.
-The selected financial data below should be read in conjunction with the consolidated financial statements of the Company and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company."
+The selected financial statements of the Company and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company."